CylonicRaider/procmgr/MANUAL.rst

     socket-path = <communication socket path>
     allow-uid = <default numerical UID to allow>
     allow-gid = <similar to allow-uid>
+    default-suid = <default UID to switch to>
+    default-sgid = <default GID to switch to>

     [prog-<name>]
     allow-uid = <default UID for all uid-* in this section>
-    allow-gid = <default GID>
+    allow-gid = <default GID for gid-*>
+    default-suid = <default UID for all suid-* in this section>
+    default-sgid = <default GID for sgid-*>
     cmd-<action> = <shell command to run for the given action>
     uid-<action> = <UID to allow to perform this action>
     gid-<action> = <GID to allow to perform this action>
+    suid-<action> = <UID to switch to when performing the action>
+    sgid-<action> = <GID to switch to when performing the action>
+    cwd = <directory to switch to before performing actions>
     restart-delay = <seconds after which approximately to restart>

-For the UID and GID fields, and ``restart-delay``, the special value ``none`` (which is equal to -1) may be used, indicating that no UID/GID should be allowed to perform an action, or that the program should not be automatically restarted (as it happens for every non-positive value of restart-delay), respectively.
+For the UID and GID fields, and ``restart-delay``, the special value ``none`` (which is equal to -1) may be used, indicating that no UID/GID should be allowed to perform an action or be changed to when performing it (thus staying at the UID/GID the daemon itself had), or that the program should not be automatically restarted (as it happens for every non-positive value of restart-delay), respectively. ``cwd`` is only set at program level since an individual command can change its directory itself.

 Arbitrarily many program sections can be specified; out of same-named ones, only the last is considered; similarly for all values.
 Spacing between sections is purely decorational, although it increases legibility.